scottysinclair/barleydb/README.md

 which the EntityManager does not:
 * Automatic garbage collection for a more normal expectation of the Java programmer (can be turned off if desired).
 * Serialization - the EntityContext can be transferred across the wire.

+### Specification
+BarleyDB allows the schema to be specified in an XML file or via Java classes.
+Java classes have the advantage of using  compilation safety to ensure foreign key references between tables.

+# Getting Started
+The best way to see how BarleyDB works is to look at the test cases.
+* The `scott.barleydb.test.TestQuery` class executes queries using the QueryDSL against an in memory HSQLDB instance.
+* The `scott.barleydb.test.TestPersistence` class executes persist requests saving data into an in memory HSQLDB instance.
+* The `org.example.etl.EtlSpec` defines a schema for an ETL tool which itself references elements from the `org.example.acl.AclSpec`